Web3 Security Glossary

 Smart Contract Monitoring

 The continuous tracking and analysis of smart contracts to ensure they operate as intended and do not under attack by malicious exploits.
-This type of monitoring is essential for preventing unauthorized access and exploitation of contract code.

 Transaction Simulation